mhutton86/udacity-devops-ha-web-app-project/README.md

 # Udacity High-Availability CloudFormation Environment Project
 This README.md is for my submission of the Udacity: Cloud DevOps Engineering "High-Availability" project.
+This submission contains AWS CloudFormation templates and scripts used for create/deleting the defined template stacks.

 ## Instructions
 For spinning up this environment, perform the following: